-- Three consultant breast pathologists viewed 694 complete breast histology cases consisting of 3500 slides. - All standard size slides were scanned at 40x equivalent magnification, with large slides scanned at 20x. - Complete clinical concordance between digital and glass slide readings of cases was observed in 98.8% of cases.
+- Three consultant breast pathologists viewed 694 complete breast histology cases consisting of 3500 slides. - All standard size slides were scanned at 40x equivalent magnification, with large slides scanned at 20x.
+All slides were viewed on 6MP medical grade displays. - Complete clinical concordance between digital and glass slide readings of cases was observed in 98.8% of cases.